C Programming

 stdint.h

-Standardized data types that explicitly define a specific number of bits (regardless of processor) are defined in the stdint.h library.
-This contains specialized data types such as uint8_t and others that have specialized characteristics for specific needs.
+Standardized data types that explicitly define the number of bits they use (regardless of processor) are defined in the stdint.h library.
+This contains specialized data types such as uint8_t, uint16_t, etc. whose widths are always indicated in their name.
+These data types are useful for adding clarity about what values you are storing and avoiding casting errors.

-To understand more about the types of data types that exist in stdint.h, you can check out the documentation for this file.
+To understand more about the types of data types that exist in stdint.h, you can check out the documentation for stdint.

 printf() arguments